 - Disability.
-In Jeffersonville, xx percent of the population (xxxxx total residents) live with mental, physical, and/or developmental disabilities.
-The impacts xxxxx households (nearly xx%).
-Of these households xx percent experience at least one of the HUD-defined housing problems.
+In Jeffersonville, 15 percent of the population (5,371 total residents) live with mental, physical, and/or developmental disabilities.
+The impacts 4,510 households (nearly 30%).
+Of these households 39 percent experience at least one of the HUD-defined housing problems.
 Additional housing-related challenges that are not captured in the HUD-defined problems include accessibility, access to transit, and problems related to requesting reasonable accommodations. - Elderly households.
-In Jeffersonville, elderly households (households with at least one person over 62 years of age), represent xx percent of the total households in the jurisdiction.
-Of these households, nearly xx percent experience housing need.
-Of the total xxxxx households experiencing cost burden, xx percent are elderly households (xxxx households).
-Of the xxxx households experiencing severe cost burden, xx percent are elderly households (xxxx households).
+In Jeffersonville, elderly households (households with at least one person over 62 years of age), represent 30 percent of the total households in the jurisdiction.
+Of these households, nearly 40 percent experience housing need.
+Of the total 4,339 households experiencing cost burden, 23 percent are elderly households (1,000 households).
+Of the 2,009 households experiencing severe cost burden, 20 percent are elderly households (425 households).
 Senior households may be less able to cope with increasing housing costs (rents for renters and property taxes for owners) as they are more likely to be living on a fixed retirement income.